He uses it and reports irregularities occurring in its functioning.

 Why perform Functional Testing?
 The main argument in favor of application testing is, of course, the cost that errors generate.

-Fixing bugs in already implemented applications that are functioning on the market, unfortunately, has the disadvantage of being a source of errors themselves.
+Unfortunately, fixing bugs in already implemented applications that are functioning on the market has the disadvantage of being a source of errors.

-Improving the performance of a function can influence the operation of other functions, and this complicates the work and increases the cost of repair.
+Improving the performance of a function can influence the operation of other functions, which complicates the work and increases the repair cost.

 That is why function testing should take place while the application is still in production.
-This makes the risk of errors, conflicts, or contradictions in the logic of operation much lower.
+This reduces the risk of errors, conflicts, or contradictions in the operation logic.

 Repair work is also much easier to perform under such conditions.

-When we say cost, we mean not only financial cost, but also loss of credibility, trust, and deterioration of the reputation of the application.
+When we say cost, we mean not only financial cost but also loss of credibility, trust, and deterioration of the application's reputation.
 In conclusion, the image of the brand suffers.

 And losses in this dimension translate into financial losses.
-Rebuilding a reputation is a difficult and also very expensive task in the world of digital products.
+Rebuilding a reputation is a difficult and also costly task in the world of digital products.

 Testing is also necessary for a more obvious reason.
-Creating a flawless application is simply very difficult.
-The source of the error can sometimes be a mistake, an oversight, as well as a wrong assumption.
+Creating a flawless application is very difficult.
+The source of the error can sometimes be a mistake, an oversight, or a wrong assumption.